sriharikapu/harmony-charity-dao/README.md

 Introduce penalization/slashing to the DAO donation platform to potential malicious actors on both ends of stakeholders involved in the charity (donators and campaign proposers).

-## Challenges we ran into, and how did we get over it
+## Technical challenges, and how they were resolved

 Awesome toolings made available by mainly **DappHero (dapphero.io)**.
 Enabled us to build a POC demo to present our idea focusing on the social impact of the project.

-## Technologies we used
+## Technologies used

 **DappHero**, **Ethereum**